 Processing your photos in Lightroom or Photoshop can greatly enhance stormy and moody effects you might be aiming for in your photo.
 Play with darkening the photo, increasing the contrast and using the dodge and burn tools to draw attention to certain aspects of the photo.
 You can also use graduated or radial filters to change the look of the sky while keeping the foreground the same.

 Storms can be a real pain when you’re out in the field but with a little creativity, you can use a storm to your advantage.
 With the rain comes numerous puddles and ponds.
 Try playing around with still puddles to capture a mirror reflection.
 For dark and bleak scenes, try adding a pop of bright yellow or red to give the photo a clear focal point.

-If you’re not finding any pops of color, remember that editing the photo in black and white can greatly enhance a moody photo.
-This is a great trick for any photography done in bleak weather when the color tones are flat and the light isn’t popping very well.
+If you’re not finding any pops of colour, remember that editing the photo in black and white can greatly enhance a moody photo.
+This is a great trick for any photography done in bleak weather when the colour tones are flat and the light isn’t popping very well.

 Photo by Simon Markhof.